Primary and Secondary Applications

-- Aim to submit your primary applications ideally between the beginning of June to mid-July.
+- Aim to submit your primary applications ideally by the end of June.

 - Aim to submit your secondary applications within one to two weeks after you receive them.
-Student who submit their primary application in June-July are completing their secondaries in July and August.
+Students who submit their primary application in June are usually completing their secondaries in July and August.
 Typically, the request for your letters of recommendation is part of a secondary application.